richb-hanover/CeroWrtScripts/README.md

 CeroWrtScripts
 ==============

-The CeroWrt router firmware project has largely eliminated the problem of *bufferbloat*.
+The CeroWrt router firmware project has largely eliminated the problem of *bufferbloat* on Ethernet for home routers.
 The symptoms are a common reason that people complain, "the Internet feels slow today."
 The techniques that the CeroWrt team have proved out are being widely adopted across the Internet to make everyone's network performance better.